Campus Improvement Plan

 Evaluation Data Sources: Skyward data and Texas Academic Performance Report

-Strategy 1: Establish attendance task force committee to address campus attendance and tardies.
+Strategy 1: Attendance committee to address campus attendance and tardies.
 Rewards/prizes will be given for perfect attendance.
 Display attendance in the front office.

 Strategy's Expected Result/Impact: Increase campus attendance and reduce tardies.

-Staff Responsible for Monitoring: Administration, teachers, CIS, counselor, ADA, nurse
+Staff Responsible for Monitoring: Administrators, teachers, CIS, counselor ADA, nurse

 Title I: